Leticia-Franca/Libft/README.md

 # Libft

-In this project, you'll be creating your first library in C. In fact, the idea is to reproduce the behaviour of some of the functions of the C standard library, but there's also additional ones.
+In this project, you'll be creating your first library in C. The idea is to reproduce the behaviour of some functions of the C standard library, but there's also additional ones.
-Once done with the project, you can add any function you want to enrich your library.
+Once done with this, you can add any function you want to enrich your library.
-As the first Ecole 42's project, this is your first contact with a lot of concepts.
-But don't sweat it, the piscine was a nice warming to this - maybe you already did some of these functions back then, depending on the list you stopped.
+As the opening Ecole 42's project, this may be your first contact with a lot of concepts.
+It can definitely be intimidating when you first open the pdf and stare at that big list of functions to code, but hey, Don't sweat it!
+The piscine/ was a nice warming - maybe you already did some of these functions back then, depending on the list you stopped.

-Either way, I'll list some interesting points about this project and how it can get you warmed up for your future trajectory at 42!
+What you need to keep in mind is: **this is the first brick to build your forte**

+Either way, let's sum up this so you can level up rest assured (pesquisar essa expressao):
+	-

 Below, a summary of the functions, grouped by their purposes.